SS Pasteur: Later career and fate

 She was sold to Philippine Singapore Ports Corporation of Saudi Arabia and renamed Saudiphil I in 1977.
-On November 1, 1977 she arrived at Jeddah to be used as an accommodation ship for Filipino workers in Saudi Arabia.
+On November 1, 1977, she arrived at Jeddah to be used as an accommodation ship for Filipino workers in Saudi Arabia.

-In 1980 she was sold to the Philsimport International in Hong Kong and renamed Filipinas Saudi I. On June 8th 1980 While being towed by the Panamanian tug Sumatra to Taiwanese ship breakers in Kaohsiung, Taiwan, she rolled over onto her port side and sank stern first.
+In 1980 she was sold to the Philsimport International in Hong Kong and renamed Filipinas Saudi I. On June 8, 1980, While being towed by the Panamanian tug Sumatra to Taiwanese ship breakers in Kaohsiung, Taiwan, she rolled over onto her port side and sank stern first.

 Crew and passengers

 TS Bremen had a total crew complement of 545, with three hundred crew members in the hotel department.
 She could carry approximately 1,150 passengers, 216 in first class and 934 in tourist class.

 Official number and call signs

 Official numbers were a forerunner to IMO numbers.
 Pasteur had the UK official number 166305.
-She used the maritime call sign FNDC until 1940, and GNDW from 1940–46.
+She used the maritime call sign FNDC until 1940, and GNDW from 1940 to 1946.